Strategies and Technologies for Logistics Innovation

 Reverse Logistics

-Supply Chain and its Sustainability
+Supply Chains and their Sustainability

-3. Performance Management and Innovation Results
+3. Performance and Innovation Outcomes Management

 Internship(s)